tauri-apps/tauri-docs/docs/guides/debugging/clion.md

 ## Top-level Cargo Workspace

 By default Tauri places the Rust project in a subdirectory called `src-tauri`.
-CLion doesn't recognize Cargo projects that are not at the top-level like this, so we need to create a top-level Workspace that just points to our main `Cargo.toml` file:
+CLion may not recognize Cargo projects that are not at the top-level, in which case you should be able to attach it by using `Cargo -> Attach Cargo project`.
+If this option does not work, you will need to create a top-level Workspace that just points to the main `Cargo.toml` file:

 ```toml title=Cargo.toml
 [workspace]